lsst-tstn/tstn-028/index.rst

    There are some existing frameworks both in industry and adopted by different observatories that, in principle, could provide a viable alternative to DDS as a middleware though they implement different architectures.

-   Probably the best example of frameworks on this cathegory is `TANGO`_ which, in turn, is desiged on top of the `CORBA`_ middleware.
+   Probably the best example of frameworks on this category is `TANGO`_ which, in turn, is designed on top of the `CORBA`_ middleware.

    .. note: